pmcgrenery/WxBrief/README.md

 # Credits
 ## Content
 The content on the site is my own and written by me.

-However, it should be noted that [vintageweddingscars.ie](http://www.vintageweddingcars.ie/) was used for overall inspiration on what should be included.
+To aid users unfamiliar with how to read METAR and TAF reports I have provided in the FAQ some PDF's which are publicly available.
+These documents are free and widely published documents from the US Air Force, the UK Civil Aviation Authority and Nav Canada.

 ## Media
-[Pexels.com](https://www.pexels.com) .
-Used for the three royalty free stock photos in testimonials section and the background image on the 404 page.

-All other images are owned by me.
-Photographer: [David McClelland](https://davidmcclelland-photography.com/)
+The image used on the Home Page background was taken and is owned by myself.

 ## Animations

-[Animate.css](https://animate.style/) This external css file was used for the slide in and fade in animations used for the Henry Royce quote.
+[JQuery](https://jquery.com/) This basic JQuery library was used to create the majority of the animations on the site.

+[JQueryUI](https://jqueryui.com/) This additional UI library from JQuery was added to the project to implement the accordian animation on the About page.

-[Hover.css](https://ianlunn.github.io/Hover/) This external css file was used for the underline from center animation used on the navigation links.
+[Radar animation](https://github.com/rainviewer/rainviewer-api-example) This sample implementation from the Rainviewer API documentation was modified and used to create the animation of the radar and satellite on the Leaflet map.

 [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) Used throughout the project.
-The built in animations used were the carousel, button and modal.
+This was used form the modals and buttons.

 ## Code
-[How to Online](https://www.howtoonlinetips.com/hide-google-map-top-bar-embedded-header/).
-Used inspiration from the code on this site to hide the header on the embedded google map.

 [Sympli.io](https://sympli.io/blog/heres-everything-you-need-to-know-about-favicons-in-2020/) Used the code on this blog to implement the favicon images on different devices.

-[Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) Template code from the documentation on Bootstrap 5 was used to implement the responsiveness, navbar, carousel throughout the site.
-The code was heavily modified to suit this site.
+[Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) Template code from the documentation on Bootstrap 5 was heavily modified and used on this site.

-[Stack Overflow](https://stackoverflow.com/questions/5214127/css-technique-for-a-horizontal-line-with-words-in-the-middle).
-Code from this post was used to place the horizontal lines beside the headings.

-[Animate.css](https://animate.style/).
-Code from the documentation section of this library was used to modify the timing of the animations.

-[Sympli.io](https://sympli.io/blog/heres-everything-you-need-to-know-about-favicons-in-2020/).
-Code from this site was used as a guide to implement the favicon images on different devices.

 [Autoprefixer CSS Online](https://autoprefixer.github.io/) The output code from this automated test was used to correct the code that was already written by me.

-[Codepen.io](https://codepen.io/hanapiers/pen/EXNrGP) Code from this site was modified and used to present the modal after the form has been submitted successfully.

-[Stackoverflow.com](https://stackoverflow.com/questions/16452699/how-to-reset-a-form-using-jquery-with-reset-method) Code from this post was used to reset the form after submitting.

 # Acknowledgements